LispCookbook/cl-cookbook/windows.md

-If you want to get going easily, get [Portacle](https://shinmera.github.io/portacle/), a **portable** and **multiplatform** CL development environment.
+If you want to get going easily, get [Portacle](https://shinmera.github.io/portacle/), a **portable** and **multi-platform** CL development environment.
 You get:

-- Emacs25, sligthly customized,
+- Emacs25, slightly customized,
 - Slime,
 - SBCL,
 - Quicklisp,